functional-data-structure/finger-tree/README.md

 Split the tree into a left tree and a right tree according to a predicate on the measure of the tree.
 The predicate must be monotone, false then true, on prefixes of the values in left-to-right order.
-The left-most value of the right tree is the element for which the predicate switches from false to true.
+The left-most value of the right tree is the value for which the predicate switches from false to true.

 ```js
 let [ left , right ] = tree.split( measure => measure > 2 ) ;